KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 [HTML-ivating your Django web app's experience with HTMX, AlpineJS, and streaming HTML](https://2023.djangocon.us/talks/html-ivating-your-django-web-app-s-experience-with-htmx-alpinejs-and-streaming-html/)

+Chris has been a long-time appreciator of the Django community and wants to give back by elevating the experience of your Django app.
+Chris was once a graphic designer and learned how user experience could drastically transform any project.
+He fell in love with Python in 2007, and his passion is helping other people enjoy Python and their websites.

 Chris began by talking about the prevant architectural pattern of SPAs.
 An initial page load downloads a JavaScript application that handles all interactions and uses APIs to communicate with servers.
 As the data changes, the page is updated with small payloads without reloading the page.
 Users enjoy dynamic and engaging interfaces.

 "SPAs incur complexity that simply doesn't exist with traditional server-based websites: issues such as search engine optimization, browser history management, web analytics and first page load time all need to be addressed.
 Proper analysis and consideration of the trade-offs is required to determine if that complexity is warranted for business or user experience reasons.
 Too often teams are skipping that trade-off analysis, blindly accepting the complexity of SPAs by default even when business needs don't justify it. "